statechannels/statechannels/packages/wallet/src/domain/consensus-app/readme.md

 # Consensus App

-Our current implementation of the consensus app in the engine supports three transitions.
+Our current implementation of the consensus app in the wallet supports three transitions.

 1. Propose (Consensus->Proposal)
 2. Vote (Proposal->Proposal)